HIPAA Compliance Checklist

 September 21, 2021//Ethan HurtLast Updated: May 23, 2022

 The Health Insurance Portability and Accountability Act was initially passed in 1996, and it has drastically modernized the healthcare industry as well as increased security surrounding the handling of protected health information (PHI).
 While HIPAA has done a lot to ensure peace of mind for patients, HIPAA compliance has often become quite a headache for small to large businesses alike.
-There are six key components of HIPAA and steps you must take toward becoming HIPAA compliant.
+There are six key components of HIPAA and steps you must take toward becoming HIPAA-compliant.

-However, with the passing of the Omnibus Rule in 2013, now “Business Associates” are also required to be HIPAA compliant.
+However, with the passing of the Omnibus Rule in 2013, now “Business Associates” are also required to be HIPAA-compliant.
 A business associate is anyone who engages with protected health information in any way throughout their work.
 This could be anyone from an account manager to an IT specialist.
-If you work with a hospital or healthcare system, you most likely need to be HIPAA compliant.
+If you work with a hospital or healthcare system, you most likely need to be HIPAA-compliant.

 However, the consequences of non-compliance far outweigh any time or money spent in achieving compliance.
 Under HIPAA, an organization can be fined up to $1.5 million for non-compliance in the event of a breach or an audit yielding non-compliant findings.
 It is of the utmost importance that your organization is taking the necessary steps to achieve HIPAA compliance.
-Now that we’ve established a need for compliance let’s take a look at some practical ways it can be achieved.
+Now that we’ve established a need for HIPAA compliance, let’s take a look at some practical ways it can be achieved.

 While other legislation, such as the GDPR, has strict requirements for who can and cannot be the ‘Data Protection Officer’, a HIPAA privacy officer does not have the same restrictions.
-Although, it is typically helpful to choose someone with a certain level of experience with legal and technology as well as authority to implement the proper safeguards to protect sensitive data.
+Although, it is typically helpful to choose someone with a certain level of experience with legal and technology, as well as authority to implement the proper safeguards to protect sensitive data.
 This individual can be on the HR team, IT team, or even hired externally specifically for this purpose.
-All in all, electing a privacy officer is an easy victory on your path toward compliance.
+All in all, electing a privacy officer is an easy victory on your path toward becoming HIPAA-compliant.

 Now that you have a privacy officer selected, it is important to outline your business’ policies and procedures.
 Policies and procedures are the internal documentation provided to employees that demonstrate the dos and don’ts of the day-to-day business.
 These are important because they are the physical records of how business is being conducted.
 The policies and procedures should reflect internal practices and, more importantly, your internal practices should be in line with HIPAA compliance.